Frequently Asked Questions

 Does Liberty Prep have a hot lunch program?

 Yes!
-We have temporarily paused hot lunches, but we will continue with this service as soon as possible.
-Normally hot lunches are offered on Mondays (by pre-order only) and are optional.
-Students bring their own lunch on Tuesdays and Thursdays (a microwave is available for Middle and High School students).
-Students may choose to bring a lunch on Monday as well, if they don’t pre-order hot lunches.
-Hot lunches are pre-ordered monthly and charged through your FACTS account.
-The ordering window for the upcoming month is open from Monday afternoon through Thursday afternoon in the last week of each month.
-Please watch for text alerts for when the ordering window will open and close each month.
-Lunch is brought in from various local restaurants (Cracker Barrel, Brooklyn Boys, Chick-Fil-A and Tony’s Pizza are just a few of the options we have provided in the past) on a rotating basis with vegetarian and gluten-free choices when possible.
+Hot lunches are offered on Mondays (by pre-order only) and are optional.
+Students bring their own lunch on Tuesdays and Thursdays (microwaves are available for Middle and High School students).
+Students may choose to bring a lunch on Monday as well if they don’t pre-order hot lunch.
+Lunch is brought in from various local restaurants (Dominoes, Chick-Fil-A, Moe’s, and Monsoon Asian Grill are just a few of the options we offer) on a rotating basis with vegetarian and gluten-free choices when possible.
 Click here for more information about our Hot Lunch ordering procedure.